-- If you’re expecting your beetles to tackle such a job immediately, then you should start with a colony of 1,000 or more.
+2. If you’re expecting your beetles to tackle larger projects, then you should start with a colony of 1,000 or more.
 Taxidermists, forensic professionals, and hunters most often start with this amount to support their operations.

 Dermestid Beetles Survive Direct Shipping

-Kodiak Bones & Bugs Taxidermy accommodates various types of customers.
-We serve those looking to perform skull cleaning at their facility or who wish to send their specimens to us for processing.
 We’ve conducted extensive research into how many beetle larvae are needed for skeletonization.
-Research into the environment required to sustain a large beetle colony has helped us and our clientele too.
-The right conditions can help keep your dermestid beetles going in large numbers.
-Contact us to learn more about our bugs for sale and taxidermy services.
+Research into the environment required to sustain a large beetle colony has helped us and our clients, too.
+The right conditions will help keep your dermestid beetles going in large numbers.
+Buy dermestid beetle colonies online today!